Introduction

 Residue Analysis

-Unusual Substances: The presence of unusual substances like ash can indicate oil or coolant seeping into the combustion chamber or problems with fuel additives.
+Unusual Substances: Finding unexpected materials, like ash, may mean oil or coolant is entering the combustion chamber or there are issues with fuel additives.

 Step-by-Step Guide for Inspecting Spark Plugs

-Prepare the Area: Ensure the engine is off and cool before beginning.
-Wear gloves to protect your hands.
+Prepare the Area: Make sure the engine is off and cool before you start.
+Wearing gloves is a good idea to protect your hands.

 Remove and Examine Each Spark Plug:

-Inspect for Wear and Damage: Look at each spark plug closely, checking the insulator and electrodes.
+Inspect for Wear and Damage: Carefully check each spark plug, paying attention to the insulator and electrodes.

-Check for Residues: Note the types and locations of any deposits.
+Check for Residues: Note the types and locations of any deposits you find.

 Use Tools for Detailed Analysis: